Financial aid for students in higher education

 - the student must check that the training involved is not available in the Grand Duchy,

-- and written authorisation must be obtained from the Vocational Training Department of the Ministry of Education, Children and Youth (Ministère de l’Education nationale, de l’Enfance et de la Jeunesse - MENJE).
+- written authorisation must be obtained from the Vocational Training Department (Service de la formation professionnelle) of the Ministry of Education, Children and Youth (Ministère de l’Education Nationale, de l’Enfance et de la Jeunesse);

 - a Luxembourg national,

-- a European national (EU + EEA) working in the Grand Duchy,
+- a national of an EU or EEA country working in the Grand Duchy,

 - a member of the family of a person in one of the previous categories,